Tag Archives: family

 James Harvey Pickens death certificate

 The state of Oklahoma was unable to find the certificates for parents of James Harvey, but, I provided all the information I had , and resent it in hopes of success.
 James Harvey sister was Tommie Pickens who married undertaker B.H.
 Rackley.
-SOmeone of that family may know something too.
+Someone of that family may know something too.
 I have also posted it to the Pickens and McClain county boards on Ancestry.
 I hope to put this family back together soon.

 © FANNIESYOURAUNT